1300 830 830

 We have set out more about the good faith obligation contained in the Franchising Code below.

 One of the most common areas of franchisee dispute is disclosure.
 The Franchising Code sets out the mandatory information that franchisors must provide to potential franchisees before they enter into a franchise agreement.
-This information includes details about the franchisor's business history, the current franchisees in the system, fees and expenses, the marketing fund and any restrictions on how the franchisee can operate the business.
+This information includes details about the franchisor's business history, the current franchisees in the system, fees and expenses, the specific purpose fund and any restrictions on how the franchisee can operate the business.
+[Understanding Disclosure Documents]

-Additionally, the Franchising Code sets out specific requirements for marketing funds.
-Franchisors are required to provide franchisees with a marketing fund statement each year, detailing all of the fund's receipts and expenses for the previous financial year.
+Additionally, the Franchising Code sets out specific requirements for specific purpose funds.
+Franchisors are required to provide franchisees with a specific purpose fund statement each year, detailing all of the fund's receipts and expenses for the previous financial year.

-While penalties may imposed on either a franchisor or a franchisee for a failure to comply with certain provisions of the Franchising Code, disputes can also arise between franchisors and franchisees about a parties alleged failure to comply with the Code.
+While penalties may be imposed on either a franchisor or a franchisee for a failure to comply with certain provisions of the Franchising Code, disputes can also arise between franchisors and franchisees about a party's alleged failure to comply with the Code.
+[Penalties under the Franchising Code]

 Depending on the type of breach of the Franchising Code, damages may be payable by a party for its failure to comply.

-The obligation to act in good faith in franchising is set out in clause 6(1) of the Franchising Code.
+The obligation to act in good faith in franchising is set out in section 18 of the Franchising Code.
+[What is Good Faith in Franchising?]

 "Good faith" is not defined in the Franchising Code.